 20. My query has not been answered

-Please do not hesitate to contact Lizzy Hay, Head of Publishing via email.
+Please do not hesitate to contact the Publishing Team via email.